YousefAdel2020/Nawy_Assignment/nawy-backend/README.md

 ---

-**Note**: This refactored version provides a clean, maintainable, and scalable foundation for apartment management with separated concerns and PostgreSQL integration.
+**Note**: This API provides a clean, maintainable, and scalable foundation for apartment management with integrated file upload functionality and PostgreSQL integration.